eficode-academy/kubernetes-katas/rolling-updates.md

       name: backend
 ```

-What happened - do the frontend still work?
+What happened - does the frontend still work?
 And are you able to see the backend version in the browser?

 - Investigate the running pods with: `kubectl get pods`